rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial.md

 1. Click the load balancer, click **Health probes**, and click **+Add**.

-1. Set the health probe as follows:
+1. Set the listener health probe as follows:

    | Setting | Description | Example
    | --- | --- |---